Anti-Racism Commitment Coalition (ARCC)

 Fixing a very specific email issue which is preventing the official ARCC email from receiving notifications from the website’s forms that the users fill and submit.

-This was a critical issue for ARCC, as their website is the central point of contact for new visitors to not only talk to the ARCC but also to apply to ARCC as a volunteer.
-The previous interns called Squarespace and GoDaddy several times, but the issue was not resolved.
+This was a critical issue for ARCC, as their website is the central point of contact for new visitors to not only talk to ARCC but also to apply to join the NGO.
+The previous interns had called Squarespace and GoDaddy several times, but the issue had not been resolved.
+The previous intern had left abruptly and the intern before that had no clue how to go about solving this problem, so I was alone and the clock was ticking.

 After my onboarding, I spent a few days understanding the WordPress ecosystem that the website was using.
 I made some minor changes here and there and posted a few blogs given to me by the team.
 This helped me build confidence in my ability to handle the website functions and move to more troubling issues.
-All this while, the Email was at the back of my mind.
-I finally got to addressing it 2 weeks into my internship.

 My Approach

-This time, I first checked all the “users” that were added to the website to try to understand who was and wasn’t getting the email.
+I first checked all the “users” that were added to the website to try to understand who was and wasn’t getting the email.
 The problem had been presented to me as website issue.
 I was told that there was some disconnect between the website forms and the backend email.
 But when I opened the company’s Gmail account and looked at the inbox, I noticed something that I had missed on all of my previous visits.
 That Gmail account had not received a single email since July, not even a spam email!
 That set sirens blaring in my brain.
 I thought maybe the issue is with this Gmail account itself not being able to receive emails, rather than the website being unable to connect to this particular Gmail account because GoDaddy was sending website-related notifications to me and other email account automatically.
 I tested this hypothesis by sending an email to the company email from my personal account and the email just never reached.
 That was a confirmation for my hypothesis, and now the problem had shifted from a website connection issue to a Gmail inbox issue, which also meant that I would have no success calling GoDaddy or Squarespace because it was not an issue pertaining to their domain.

 Then, I went to the Google Admin Controls directly to see the email IDs that were set-up during the transfer of the website from Squarespace to GoDaddy.
 I dug a little deeper and voila!
 I found out that the ARCC emails with the new Gmail domain, i.e. @joinarcc.org were not enabled to receive or send emails.
 It took about 5 minutes to get them activated.
 Once done, I tested it again by sending an email from my personal email id and this time it reached the destination!

 Then I checked all the forms on the website and all of them worked, sending emails timely and properly.
-Thus, the issue was finally resolved and although it took me around 3 weeks, it was the source of months of trouble for ARCC!
+Thus, the issue was finally resolved and although it took me around 3 weeks, it was the source of months of trouble for ARCC.

 The website’s top navigation bar was colorless and at time, blended with the background when scrolling.
 The dropdown menu from the navigation bar also gave a feeling of being dated.
 It was the same color as the navigation bar and had a very noticeable drop shadow, which is something that modern websites and apps have moved away from.
 Drop shadows nowadays are very subtle and only function to elevate the content, instead of being noticeable themselves.
 The current design trends are rounded corners, glassmorphism (to some degree) and flat design.
 Dark, noticeable drop-shadows are left for 3D or 3D appearing objects.